 Categorisation is a process whereby data, facts or items are sorted into different groups by virtue of their features.
 This allows the significance of the information to be identified.
-Categorisation is different from classification.
-Categorisation uses internal criteria.
-Classification uses externally imposed criteria.
-Categorisation makes no demands on theoretical insights, whereas classification does.
-Important examples of categorisation used in management include the strengths-weaknesses-opportunities-threats ('SWOT') model and the political-economic-sociological-technological ('PEST' also known as 'STEEPLE') model used to analyse a business and its situation (as discussed in Section 6.1).
+Categorisation uses internal criteria and makes no demands on theoretical insights.
+Important examples of categorisation used in management include the strengths-weaknesses-opportunities-threats (SWOT) model and the political-economic-sociological-technological (PEST, also known as STEEPLE) model used to analyse a business and its situation (as discussed in Section 6.2).
 Here factors that make an impact on the business are sorted on the basis of their type, making their implications clearer.